ibexa/documentation-developer/docs/templating/layout/customize_storefront_layout.md

 }
 ```

+Next, add the button in the Twig file.

 ### Main cart

 You must customize the base widget for the main cart view, because out-of-the-box it consists only of the container with items.